Noah-Huppert/borzoi-test-ts/README.md

 This `execute()` method of the `Tester` class will run all the defined tests and exit the process with code 0 if all tests succeeded and 1 if any tests failed.
 Additionally a color coded summary of test results is printed to standard output.
+For your benefit this output also visually indicates sub-tests by indenting them under their parent test.

 Then all you have to do is make your NPM test script run the file you just wrote.
 Simple as that.